Nota-NetsPresso/netspresso-trainer/docs/components/model/postprocessors.md

 ### Segmentation

-For segmentation, we don't any postprocessor settings yet.
+For segmentation, we don't have any postprocessor settings yet.

 ```yaml
 postprocessor: ~